cath2705/Paris-Python-Portfolio/NERStreamlitApp/README.md

 _________________________________________________________________________________________________________________________________________________________________________________

 ## ⚙️ Key Features
-Here is an explaination of some of the main features I used to make my app interactive
+Here is an explanation of some of the main features I used to make my app interactive

 1. Quiz Widget
 - The "How NER Works" page includes an interactive quiz created with st.radio() and an if/else statement: